barumau/pandunia/eng/G06_nume.md

 100'000'000 un hunde milion
 1'000'000'000 un tauzen milion

-Note: The words "billion" and "milliard" are not used in Pangdunia because their meanings are different from country to country.
+Note: The words "billion" and "milliard" are not used in Pandunia because their meanings are different from country to country.
 Instead, one should say **tauzen milion** (thousand millions) or **un giga**.